-Counseling, Mental Health Counseling, Master of Science (MS)
+Counselor Education with Mental Health Counseling Emphasis, Master of Science (MS)

-Clinical Mental Health Counseling is designed for students wishing preparation as counselors or therapists in settings such as: mental health centers, hospitals, residential treatment centers, employment services and vocational rehabilitation services.
-Clinical mental health counselors are also frequently found in the juvenile correction facilities, community colleges, pastoral services and business and industry.
+The Master of Science in Counselor Education: Mental Health Counseling emphasis is designed for students wishing preparation as counselors or therapists in settings such as: mental health centers, hospitals, residential treatment centers, employment services and vocational rehabilitation services.
+Mental health counselors are also frequently found in the juvenile correction facilities, community colleges, pastoral services and business and industry.

 Classes and experiences are organized around four objectives: